 Growing Pains is written, directed, produced, and filmed by women.
 Our film is a female-centered story, so it’s only appropriate that women are both in front and behind the camera.
 According to the Geena Davis Institute, only 7% of directors, 13% of writers, and 20% of producers are female.
 In the entertainment industry, men outnumber women in key production roles by 5 to 1.
 Growing Pains is supporting female filmmakers and championing diverse, real stories about young women.
 Shot entirely in Massachusetts, Growing Pains uplifts local New England artists and locations.

-Zoe Christopoulos and Natalia “Nat” Martinez are childhood best friends.
+Zoe Christopoulos and Natalia “Nat” Guzman are childhood best friends.
 Zoe is a bubbly and self-involved childhood cancer survivor.
 Nat is witty, hard-working, and reserved.
 During the summer before high school, their friendship drifts apart as they each set out on their own journey of self-discovery.

 Zoe develops insecurities about her body, which stem from a cancer scar that divides her stomach in half.
 In an attempt to feel more confident in her own skin, she joins the crew team but then develops body dysmorphia and an eating disorder.
 Crew becomes quite toxic for Zoe, as she is trying to make the lightweight boat.
 She resorts to unhealthy habits, like using diet pills and restricting her eating.
 Zoe meets Dan, an older boy on the crew team, who pressures her into sexual encounters.
 Zoe pretends to be someone she’s not and loses her innocence too fast, which ultimately makes her feel worse.